 We are pleased to provide and/or fund many programs that promote Smart Start’s ideas of helping all children in NC enter school healthy, motivated and ready to succeed.
-For further information on any of the programs listed below or to support the Partnership, contact the office at (252) 727-0440.
+For further information on any of the programs listed below or to support Carteret Smart Start, contact the office at (252) 727-0440.

 The Carteret County Department of Social Services helps working families subsidize the cost of childcare, placing children in childcare centers/Family Childcare Homes that have earned 4 stars or above.

 CCR&R provides training and technical support to licensed/legally operating childcare centers and homes.
 It coordinates training, provides individualized technical assistance, counsels parents on childcare options, and collects data concerning childcare throughout the county.
 CCR&R maintains a resource library at the Partnership office that is available to both providers and the community.

 If you are a parent looking for information on available child care, please contact the Martin-Pitt Partnership for Children at (855) 730-5798, or click here to visit the Child Links site.

 If you are a child care provider looking for training opportunities, please click here for our current training calendar.

 Early Education Outreach offers a literacy based parent/child part-day preschool.
 The preschool experience provides hands-on learning opportunities for both children and parents.
 It is a time that parents can learn the importance of play in a young child’s development.
 Parents can also network and form support groups with other parents in similar situations.

 The program is free and open to all families in Carteret county, however there is an Application process with slots filled on a first-come first-serve basis.
 In addition, due to the large number of interested families, there is an Attendance Policy.